Medically Reviewed

 Dissociative Disorders and Addiction

-Treating dissociative disorders usually requires psychotherapy.
-Treatment for dissociative disorders aims to address both the symptoms of the disorder and the trauma that caused the development of the disorder.
-Although there are no medications that directly treat dissociation, medications may be used to treat other symptoms or to treat any other conditions occurring alongside the dissociative disorder, such as PTSD, depression, or anxiety.5
+Psychotherapy is the cornerstone of treatment for dissociative disorders.
+The goal of therapy for dissociative disorders aims to reduce dissociation and integrate the functioning of the mind.
+Although there are no medications that directly treat dissociation, medications may be used to treat other co-occurring disorders such as PTSD, depression, or anxiety.10

 • Eye movement desensitization and reprocessing (EMDR).
-This therapy is generally used to treat PTSD, and research shows that it can mitigate the suffering associated with traumatic memories.
-It helps individuals replace negative emotions in response to trauma memories with less powerful or positive responses.
+Research shows that EMDR can mitigate the suffering associated with traumatic memories, and is therefore generally used to treat PTSD.
+It helps individuals replace negative emotions in response to traumatic memories with less powerful or positive responses.

 Need more info?